balderdashy/sails-docs/concepts/ORM/standalone-usage.md

 That's a fair chunk of code so let's unpack it slower.

 First we need to `initialize` the waterline instance.
-This wires up the connections (maybe logs into a database server or two) and parses all the models looking for associations as well as a heap of other whizbangery.
+This wires up the datastores (maybe logs into a database server or two) and parses all the models looking for associations as well as a heap of other whizbangery.
 When that is done, it defers to the callback we passed in the second argument.

 After checking for an error, the `ontology` variable contains the collection objects for our users and our pets, so we add some shortcuts to them in the form of `User` and `Pet`.